 The most important advantage to living-donor liver transplant is the ability to schedule the surgery on an elective basis.
-This allows the transplant team, along with the family, to decide on the optimum time for the procedure.
-The recipients are healthier and stronger at the time of transplant as well.
+T his allows the transplant team, along with the family, to decide on the optimum time for the procedure without the uncertainty of the waiting list.
+The recipients are usually healthier and stronger at the time of transplant as well.

 Shorter Hospital Stays; Less Rejection

-Living-donor recipients have shorter hospital stays and may have fewer episodes of moderate to severe rejection.
+Living-donor recipients have shorter hospital stays and may have fewer episodes of rejection.